oliverwilms/interoperability-for-money/README.md

 # interoperability-for-money
 This is my InterSystems IRIS Interoperability solution for InterSystems Interoperability Contest 2021.
+This is also my first time using Workflow.

 ## Installation